 Despite the fact that the student is not gay, this would still be direct discrimination on the grounds of their perceived sexual orientation.

 Indirect discrimination occurs when there is a policy that applies in the same way for everybody but disadvantages a group of people who share a protected characteristic i.e. people from certain age, racial, or ethnic groups.
 A policy includes a provision, criteria or practice.
 It doesn’t matter that there was no intention to disadvantage the group of people with a particular protected characteristic in this way.
-What does matter is whether the action does or would disadvantage such people compared with people who do not share that characteristic.
-For example:

 A university places a job advert for a lecturer which says applicants must have spent 10 years working in higher education.
 By doing this the university could be discriminating indirectly based on age.
 This is because the advert excludes young people who may have the skills and qualifications needed.